JSON to XML Converter

 What Is JSON to XML Conversion?

-This converter transforms JSON into well-formed XML.
-You can customize the root element name, choose how attributes are detected, and control the output format.
+This converter transforms valid JSON into well-formed XML with full control over the output structure.
+You can customize the root element name, choose how attributes are detected (via @ prefix, auto-detection of scalars, or no attributes at all), and optionally include an XML declaration header.

-1. Paste your JSON — Enter valid JSON in the input area.
+1. Paste your JSON — Enter valid JSON in the input textarea.
+Use the example buttons (Simple, Attributes, Nested, Catalog) to load sample data.

-3. Review the XML — The converted XML updates in real time as you type or change options.
+3. Review the XML output — The converted XML updates in real time.
+A summary panel shows JSON size, XML size, depth, and ratio.

-4. Copy or download — Click Copy to copy to clipboard, or Download to save as a .xml file.
+4. Copy or download — Click Copy to copy the XML to your clipboard, or Download to save as a .xml file.

 Attribute Detection Modes